daearconsulting/daearconsulting.github.io/README.md

 - **Governance-Aware Metadata Systems** – CARE, OCAP®, and community-aligned data models

 ## Why Choose Daear Consulting
-We are not just policy advisors — we are **technical implementers**.
+We are not just policy advisors, we are **technical implementers**.
 Our clients benefit from:

 - **Deep technical expertise** in data pipelines and infrastructure
 - **Governance-aware system design** aligned with Tribal and federal requirements